mxenabled/web-widget-sdk/README.md

 You can configure the state and behavior of the widget with the following class options:

+- `container`: The CSS selector of node reference to the element the widget iframe should be mounted to.
+- `iframeTitle`: Allows for the title attribute of the iframe to be set.
 - `language`: Load the widget in the specified language.
 Defaults to `en-US`.
   See [language
   options](https://docs.mx.com/api#connect_configuring_connect_language_options)